TYPES OF LOST WAGES THAT CAN BE REIMBURSED

 - Paychecks showing the wages/income you were regularly receiving in the months leading up to the accident.
 Demonstrating a pattern is even more persuasive that you were guaranteed to receive a certain amount.
 For example: 3 months of pay statements/pay stubs just prior to the accident showing that you were regularly receiving the same amount each month and always worked a set number of hours.

 - Doctors’ notes that detail your medical treatment plan and evidence why it was necessary for you to miss work.
+The average cost of hospital bills after an accident can be high, so it’s important that there’s supporting evidence and documentation.
 Missing work due to physician recommendations is always more persuasive than simply choosing to miss work for an extended period of time.
 For example, your primary care physician might prescribe physical therapy 2 times a week for 6 weeks in order for you to return to your pre-accident status.
 Their treatment recommendation might also state the importance of complying with a physical therapy program and how missing appointments can hinder recovery, thus demonstrating why missing work for appointments is necessary.
 Your physician stating that the nature of your job duties will hinder your recovery, especially in manual labor jobs, is also persuasive.
 Examples include weight lifting restrictions, shift restrictions such as no standing for more than 4 hours at a time, no operating heavy machinery while on medication, etc.